NUISANCEMC/nuisance3/README_ForDevelopers.md

 #### With Function Calls

-The trace log level is automatically set on first use from the environment, it can be changed at any time with:
+The logger level is automatically set on first use from the environment, it can be changed at any time with:

 ```c++